Helpdesk Training Article

 8 Certificates

-8.1 Cambridge English certificates are important documents containing several security features to make it difficult for them to be forged or copied.
+8.1 Cambridge English certificates are important documents containing several security features to make it difficult for them to be forged.

 8.2 Centres must forward Certificates to candidates as soon as possible after receiving them from Cambridge English.
-For paper-based exams this is 3-4 weeks, and for computer-based exams this is 2-3 weeks after the results are released.
+Depending on the exam, this is 2-4 weeks after the results are released.
 Because of the value placed on certificates, Centres may require candidates to collect and sign for them in person.
-Centres can destroy unclaimed certificates after one year.
+Centres may destroy unclaimed certificates after one year.

-8.4 Name amendments are only allowed under certain circumstances, contact your Centre for details.
+8.4 Name amendments are only allowed under certain circumstances; candidates should contact the Centre for details.
 A fee may be applicable for name amendments requested after certificates have been issued.
 A request for a name amendment received more than two years after the original certificates were issued will not be accepted.
 Instead, the candidate can apply for a Certifying Statement.
 Please note that there is a fee for this service.

 8.5 A candidate who has lost a certificate may apply for a Certifying Statement for a fee.
 See cambridgeenglish.org for more information.
 Certifying Statements are not available for Pre A1 Starters, A1 Movers, or A2 Flyers but replacement certificates are available for a fee within 5 years of the issue date.
 These candidates can contact the Centre for more information.